Full-time: 3 years

 Mental health problems currently affect one in four of the UK population.
 If you’re caring and compassionate, with exceptional communication skills and a real passion for helping people, this degree is for you.

-- Join a course accredited by the Nursing and Midwifery Council: when you graduate, you’ll be eligible to register and practise as a mental health nurse, as long as you meet the NMC’s requirements.
+- When you graduate, you’ll be eligible to register and practise as a mental health nurse, as long as you meet the NMC’s requirements

 - Gain essential practical experience on a range of placements in different health care and community settings